 Do I get a probation semester if I don’t meet the requirements?

 Yes and No. Yes in that we don’t check your academic progress mid-year.
 So if you fail to meet the requirements for Fall semester, you go on “probation” for Spring semester and will receive your scholarship but you will need to make up the missing requirements from Fall semester.
 However, at the end of Spring semester we check GPA and credit hours.
 If you meet both requirements your scholarship will roll forward to the next year.
 If you failed to meet either requirement, further payments are revoked.

 If I lose my scholarship can I earn it back?

-Not if you have the NR Presidential, University or Full Merit.
-If you fail to meet the requirements at the end of the year then your scholarship is forfeited No matter how well you do, you cannot earn back the same scholarship, but you can apply for any of the other waivers to help with Non-Resident tuition costs as long as you meet the application requirements.
-If you have a waiver that is not listed above, you can earn it back after you meet the application GPA requirements again.
+No. If you fail to meet the requirements at the end of the year then your scholarship is forfeited.
+No matter how well you do, you cannot earn back the same scholarship.
+(If you have a WUE, Dixie Half Merit, or Good Neighbor then you can re-apply after you meet the application GPA requirements again.)

 Can I appeal to get my scholarship back?

 Yes.
 You can appeal but the only appeals that are typically approved are those where the reason that you failed to meet the requirements are extenuating circumstances.
 You can read more about Scholarship Appeals and the process here.